 Race of the day on the glamourous ladies’ day is that of the Group 1 Darley Yorkshire Oaks.
-Whilst not as rich as the Juddmonte at a mere £400,000 prize fund, the Yorkshire Oaks is one of the most important races of the year for 3 years and older mares and fillies.
+Whilst not as rich as the Juddmonte at a mere £533,750 prize fund, the Yorkshire Oaks is one of the most important races of the year for mares and fillies who are 3 years and older.
 It’s been running since 1849, making it one of the oldest races of the meeting as well.

 Other notable races on the day include the Lowther Stakes, a Group 2 flat race run over a 6f sprint and often regarded as one of the most competitive races of the entire meeting.

 Thursday’s Full Racecard (2022)

 |13:50||Lowther Stakes||Group 2 / 6f|